Adam Wiśniewski-Snerg

-Adam Wiśniewski-Snerg (1 January 1937 – 30 August 1995) was a Polish science fiction author.

-He was born in Płock, Poland.
+Adam Wiśniewski-Snerg (1 January 1937 – 30 August 1995) was a Polish science fiction author, born in Płock, Poland.

 Although unpopular during his life, after his suicide he became recognized as one of the most significant authors of Polish SF.

 His novel Robot was first published in English in 2021 in a translation by Tomasz Mirkowicz, who died in 2003.
 He was the prototype of Sneer, the main character of Limes inferior, one of the novels by Janusz A. Zajdel.